More Than Words (EP)

 More Than Words is an extended play by the boy band Menudo, released on December 18, 2007, under the label Epic.
+The release brings together four tracks and represents the group's first official release following its return with a new lineup.

+The extended play (EP) marks the debut of the revamped Menudo formed through the MTV reality show Making Menudo and preceded the release of a full-length album planned for 2008.
+Marketed exclusively at Target stores in the United States, it was promoted through television appearances and received favorable reviews from some media outlets.

+Background and release

-The compact disc (CD) was sold exclusively at Target stores in the United States.
-This release marked the band's return with a new lineup, consisting of Carlos, Chris, Emmanuel, José, and Monti, who were selected through the MTV reality show Making Menudo.
+The release marked the band's return with a new lineup, consisting of Carlos, Chris, Emmanuel, José, and Monti, who were selected through the MTV reality show Making Menudo.
 The show featured 15 finalists competing for a spot in the new version of the group, with five chosen to record a new album.
 After the members were selected, the group recorded around forty songs.

 The EP features four tracks and was the first official release by the new Menudo lineup.
+The compact disc (CD) was sold exclusively at Target stores in the United States.

 Promotion

 As part of the promotional campaign, the quintet appeared on several TV shows and promotional events, performing some of the tracks and preparing for the release of their full-length album, which was scheduled for spring 2008.

 The song "Move" was included in the soundtrack of the music and dance series Dance on Sunset, hosted by Quddus (Benjamin Quddus Philippe) on Nickelodeon.
 The show featured dance routines called "Fresh-Squeezed Dance," designed for its tween and teen audience to follow along.
 Each episode featured a special guest.
 In the seventh episode, aired on May 10, 2008, Menudo made an appearance, performing "Move".